MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 **Investigation**

 Check if the hash used from a computer owed by the targeted user or uses regularly?
-If yes, the alert is a false positive.
-If not, it is probably a true positive.
+If yes, the alert is a false positive, if not, it is probably a true positive.

 **Remediation**

 1. If the involved account is not sensitive, reset the password of that account.
 Resetting the password prevents the attacker from creating new Kerberos tickets from the password hash.
-Note that existing tickets are still usable until they expire.
+Existing tickets are still usable until they expire.

 2. If the involved account is sensitive, consider resetting the KRBTGT account twice, as in the Golden Ticket suspicious activity.
-Resetting the KRBTGT twice invalidates all Kerberos tickets in this domain, so plan around the impact before doing so.
+Resetting the KRBTGT twice invalidates all domain Kerberos tickets, so plan around the impact before doing so.
 See the guidance in [KRBTGT Account Password Reset Scripts now available for customers](https://blogs.microsoft.com/microsoftsecure/2015/02/11/krbtgt-account-password-reset-scripts-now-available-for-customers/), also refer to using the [Reset the KRBTGT account password/keys tool](https://gallery.technet.microsoft.com/Reset-the-krbtgt-account-581a9e51).
 As this is typically a lateral movement technique, follow the best practices of [Pass the hash recommendations](https://www.microsoft.com/download/details.aspx?id=36036).

 ## Identity theft using Pass-the-Ticket attack